Evolutionary graph theory derived from eco-evolutionary dynamics: Application II: Long-term behaviour of a network birth and death process

 In Figure \ref{fig: fixation with natural death}, $\bar{\rho}$ is plotted against the negative feedback amplifier $c$ for the networks shown in Figure \ref{fig: networks}.
 It is observed that \begin{linenomath*}

-\end{linenomath*} for all networks where $\bar{\rho}^\text{(i)},\ \bar{\rho}^\text{(ii)}$ and $\bar{\rho}^\text{(iii)}$ are values of $\bar{\rho}$ in cases (i), (ii) and (iii) respectively.
+\end{linenomath*} for all networks where $\bar{\rho}^\text{(i)},\ \bar{\rho}^\text{(ii)}$ and $\bar{\rho}^\text{(iii)}$ are values of $\bar{\rho}$ for cases (i), (ii) and (iii) in Table \ref{tab: dynamics compared} respectively.
 SIS-type dynamics are therefore the least beneficial for the spread of an advantageous mutant.
 Moving from (i) to (ii), shows that allowing invasion is beneficial, since $\bar{\rho}$ shifts up with the networks maintaining their order.
 As we move from (ii) to (iii), disallowing natural death provides a further benefit, since $\bar{\rho}$ shifts higher up.
 However, the networks now change their order.
 In particular, the combined effect of allowing invasion and disallowing natural death is largest in the star network and smallest in the complete network.

-To investigate the difference between the complete and star networks, we analytically calculate $\bar{\rho}$ for NBD evolutionary dynamics ($c\to\infty$).
+To investigate the difference between the complete and star networks, we analytically calculate $\bar{\rho}$ when ecological dynamics are suppressed ($c\to\infty$).
 In this case the population cannot go extinct and therefore fixates in $\set{M}$ or $\set{R}$, i.e.~indefinitely remains in a state where there is only one type.
 Therefore, $\bar{\rho}$ is called the average fixation probability of mutants, a quantity widely studied in population evolution \cite{patwa2008}.